Stat503 / Soc650 is a second course in in applied

 - Turning in assignments: Assignments are due 30 minutes before the end of your lab on the due date.
-Pedagogically it is critical to complete assignments on time.
+Pedagogically, it is critical to complete assignments on time.
 The penalty for late assignments is 25%.
 Exceptions are made for special circumstances.
-You must get approval for a later assignment by e-mail (often confirming a conversation) from Professor Long; turn in the e-mail approval along with your late assignment.
-2013-08-22
+You must get approval for a later assignment by e-mail (often confirming a conversation) from Professor Long.
+Turn in a copy of the e-mail along with your late assignment.